dan-t/vim-hsimport/README.md

 source file of your project, because loading each file with GHC might take some time.

-So currently the source tree starting at `g:hdevtools_src_dir` is searched by `grep` with a regex that should "mostly" match the export list of the source files.
+So currently the source tree starting at `g:hdevtools_src_dir` is searched by `grep` with a regex that should "mostly" match the symbol with the export list (in a quite fixed form, see below) and with top level function/operator definitions.

-So only source files which explicitly export the symbol are considered for further inspection and the export list has mostly to look like:
+So only source files are considered for further inspection that have the symbol at:

     module Blub
-       ( symbol1
+       ( symbol
-       , symbol2
+       , symbol
        ) where

+    symbol :: ...
+    (symbol) :: ...

 I'm very open for changing this to something more robust.
 The solution can return false positives, because the real inspection is done by `hdevtools`, it's just about to reduce